Day 1 – Arrival in Istanbul (-)

 Day 2 – Byzantine & Ottoman Relics Tour, Overnight in Istanbul

-Day 3 – Bosphorus Cruise Tour, Overnight in bus
+Day 3 – Bosphorus Cruise Tour, Night flight to Izmir / Overnight Kusadasi

 Please check out from hotel after breakfast and take bring your suitcases with you.
-After a good breakfast a transfer will come to pick you up at 08:30am from your hotel reception and take us to our first point of call for today which is to go and visit the Spice Market / Spice Bazaar you will notice that the air in here is filled with the enticing aromas of cinnamon, caraway, saffron, mint, thyme and every other concievableherb and spice that you can name, once we are at the Spice Market you will be given free time so you can tak yourself around and explore, and of course you will be able to buy yourself some of the fresh herbs and spices that you can strongly smell for take back home.
-Onwards with our journey will take us next to joing the Bosphorus Tour By Boat, This boat trip is very traditional excursion and as we sail along the coastline you will be able to understand why, the narrow waterway seperates the 2 continents that are Europe and Asia.
+After a good breakfast a transfer will come to pick you up at 08:30am (time may change) from your hotel reception and take us to our first point of call for today which is to go and visit the Spice Market / Spice Bazaar you will notice that the air in here is filled with the enticing aromas of cinnamon, caraway, saffron, mint, thyme and every other concievable herbs and spice that you can name, once we are at the Spice Market you will be given free time so you can take yourself around and explore, and of course you will be able to buy yourself some of the fresh herbs and spices that you can strongly smell for take back home.
+Onwards with our journey will take us next to joining the Bosphorus Tour By Boat, This boat trip is very traditional excursion and as we sail along the coastline you will be able to understand why, the narrow waterway separates the 2 continents that are Europe and Asia.
 The shore is lined with old wooden villas, palaces of marble, fortresses, and small fishing villages, during the excursion you will pass by some of the most amazing buildings such as – the magnificent Dolmabahce Palace, the parks and imperial pavillions of Yildiz Palace.
 You will also be able to see Ciragan Palace which is 300 meters of its is marble facade facing the shoreline.
 Rumeli Fortress, was built by Mehmet the Conqueror in 1452 prior to the conquest of Istanbul and was completed in only four months its purpose was to control and protect Bosphorus from any raiders/attack.
 Rumeli Fortess is one of the most beautiful works of military architecture to be seen anywhere in the world.
-Also Beylerbeyi Palace, – which was the summer residence of the ottoman sultans and with its orginal furniture and magnificent gardens with the Harem and can be seen the Asian side of Istanbul.
+Also Beylerbeyi Palace, which was the summer residence of the Ottoman Sultans and with its original furniture and magnificent gardens with the Harem and can be seen the Asian side of Istanbul.
 As we approach Bosphorus Bridge it truly shows a unique change from one continent to the other (Asia to Europe).
 After we will be able to see the Camlica Hill that is the highest point in istanbul and as you reach the top of it you can take a rest to admire the magnificent panorama of Mystical Istanbul and also Bosphours with its beautiful gardens, landscaped in a traditional style.
-You will then be given the afternoon free to your lesiure so you are able to see more of this amazing magical city.
-We will travel through the night by bus to make our way down to Kusadasi for see The Ancient City Ephesus tomorrow.
-We ensure that all of our buses are kept clean with fully working air-con, and comfortable seating, please also make a note that our buses have a non smoking policy. (duration is 10 hours) Breakfast Included
+You will then be given the afternoon free to your leisure so you are able to see more of this amazing magical city.
+You will be informed about pick up time to the airport.
+We will take a flight from SAW or IST airport according to flight availability (budget).
+It may be a night flight.
+Meet in Izmir and transfer to Kusadasi.
+Overnight Kusadsi.
+Breakfast Included

 Day 4 – Ephesus Tour, Overnight in Kusadasi